olddognewflex/OldDogNewFlex.com/src/content/learn/astro-migration-journey.md

 # From Next.js to Astro: A Migration Journey

-When I first started building "Old Dog, New Flex," I naturally reached for Next.js.
-It's what I know, it's React-based, and it seemed like the obvious choice.
-But as I got deeper into the project, I realized I was over-engineering a content site.
+When I started building “Old Dog, New Flex,” I did what any self-respecting React developer would do—I reached for Next.js.
+It’s familiar, it’s robust, and it’s basically the Swiss Army knife of React frameworks.
+But a few thousand lines of code later, I had a nagging feeling: Was I building a spaceship to deliver a pizza?

 ## The Realization